Stories from the Wabanaki forest of the Maritimes, the Spice Forests of Zanzibar, and the mangrove forests of Mozambique.Sign Me Up

 The Mozambican government has committed to planting and restoring 5,000 hectares of mangroves over the next two years, and we’re very excited to be part of this vital initiative for community and climate resilience.

-Beginning in 2021, Community Forests will be working in partnership with Istituto Oikos Onlus to support community-led mangrove restoration projects in Mozambique.
+Since 2021, Community Forests has been working in partnership with Istituto Oikos Onlus to support community-led mangrove restoration projects in Mozambique.

 Though mangroves occupy just 0.5% of Earth’s shorelines, research shows that these coastal forests account for 10% of the coast’s carbon storage capacity.
 What’s more, mangrove forests are a natural buffer between communities and flooding.
 Healthy mangrove forests reduce water level surges by up to half a metre — an increasingly important ecosystem service as the climate crisis means rising sea levels and increases the likelihood of powerful storms.